American Express Membership Rewards® Program Review

 |Virgin Atlantic FlyingClub|

-How to Maximize Your Membership Rewards® Points
+How to Get the Most Value From Your Points

 With so many ways to redeem your points, it can be hard to choose the best awards.
 Whenever you are redeeming points and miles of any kind, you’ll want to choose the options that offer the most value per point redeemed.
 As I will show you, most award options offer you just one cent per point towards merchandise, gift cards, and travel reservations.
 With a penny per point as your floor, your goal is to look for awards that offer more value.